-1. Financial Emergency Committee: A committee of faculty and staff consisting of the Officers of the University Senate (President, Vice President, Secretary), and Senate-approved members of the Senate Finance Committee.
-Chaired by the President of the Senate.

-2. Executive Budget Council: Executive Vice President and Provost, Chief Financial Officer, Vice President for Governmental Relations, Senior Vice President for Advancement, Director of Budgeting and Planning.
-Chaired by the Executive Vice President and Provost.

-3. Reconfiguration Committee: The Executive Budget Council (above), the Officers of the University Senate, two members of the Senate Finance Committee selected by the Senate, President of Staff Council, and the Deans of the Colleges and Schools.
+- 1. Financial Emergency Committee: A committee of faculty and staff consisting of the Officers of the University Senate (President, Vice President, Secretary), and Senate-approved members of the Senate Finance Committee.
+Chaired by the President of the Senate. - 2.
+Executive Budget Council: Executive Vice-President and Provost, Chief Financial Officer, Vice President for Governmental Relations, Senior Vice President for Advancement, Director of Budgeting and Planning.
+Chaired by the Executive Vice President and Provost. - 3.
+Reconfiguration Committee: The Executive Budget Council (above), the Officers of the University Senate, two members of the Senate Finance Committee selected by the Senate, President of Staff Council, and the Deans of the Colleges and Schools.
 A representative from Human Resources shall serve without vote.

-C. Declaration of a Financial Crisis
+C. Declaration of Financial Stress

-1. The procedures below shall be followed when, on the basis of information from the Executive Budget Council, the President believes that a financial emergency exists which may justify declaration of a Financial Crisis.
-The emergency shall be an extraordinary one threatening the University as a whole so that usual procedures of planning, management, budgeting and cost-reduction are not adequate to meet necessary budget reductions within the time available.
-Factors other than the financial emergency, including a need to reorganize the University or to implement long-range educational policy, shall not be used to justify the declaration of a Financial Crisis.
-However, declaration of a Financial Crisis shall not preclude consideration of these factors in resolving the emergency.
+1. The procedures below shall be followed when, on the basis of information from the Executive Budget Council, the President believes that a financial emergency exists which may justify declaration of a period of Financial Stress.
+The emergency shall threaten the University as a whole so that the normal procedures of planning, management, budgeting and cost-reduction are not adequate to meet necessary budget reductions within the time available.
+Factors other than the financial emergency, including a need to reorganize the University or to implement long-range educational policy, shall not be used to justify the declaration of Financial Stress.
+However, declaration of a period of Financial Stress shall not preclude consideration of these factors in resolving the emergency.

-2. Procedures for Declaration of a Financial Crisis
+2. Procedures for Declaration of Financial Stress

-a.
+- a.
 The President shall call the Financial Emergency Committee into session.
-The President shall inform the Committee of the nature and severity of the perceived Financial Crisis, and shall present a timetable for sending a recommendation to the Board of Control.

-b.
-The Financial Emergency Committee shall draft a Senate recommendation on declaring a Financial Crisis.
+The President shall inform the Committee of the nature and severity of the perceived financial emergency, and shall present a timetable for sending a recommendation to the Board of Control. - b.
+The Financial Emergency Committee shall draft a Senate recommendation on declaring Financial Stress.
 The recommendation in proposal form shall be distributed to all senators.

-c.
+- c.
 The Senate President shall call a meeting of the University Senate.
 At that meeting, the President and other administrative officers shall inform the Senate of the nature of the financial problem.
-The Senate shall determine whether, in its judgement, a declaration of Financial Crisis is warranted.
-The Senate shall record this determination expeditiously as a recommendation in a proposal communicated by the Senate President to the President.

-d.
-The Financial Emergency Committee shall separately determine whether there exists a Financial Crisis as defined above, and may call for an independent audit of the financial status of the University.
-This committee shall communicate its decision to the President.

-e.
-If the Financial Emergency Committee and the President agree that a Financial Crisis exists, then a joint recommendation for declaring its existence shall be forwarded to the Board of Control.
+The Senate shall determine whether, in its judgement, a declaration of Financial Stress is warranted.
+The Senate shall record this determination expeditiously as a recommendation in a proposal communicated by the Senate President to the President. - d.
+The Financial Emergency Committee shall separately determine whether there exists Financial Stress as defined above, and may call for an independent audit of the financial status of the University.
+This committee shall communicate its decision to the President. - e.
+If the Financial Emergency Committee and the President agree that Financial Stress exists, then a joint recommendation for declaring its existence shall be forwarded to the Board of Control.
 If the Financial Emergency Committee and the President do not agree, their separate determinations shall be forwarded to the Board of Control.
-In either case, supporting documents shall be attached, and the recommendations shall include a termination date for the proposed period of Financial Crisis.

-f.
-In either instance (C.2.e. above) the Senate recommendation shall be sent as a separate document to the Board of Control.

-g.
-A state of Financial Crisis shall exist upon declaration of the Board of Control.

-D. Procedures for a Financial Crisis
+In either case, supporting documents shall be attached, and the recommendations shall include a termination date for the proposed period of Financial Stress. - f.
+In either instance (C.2.e. above) the Senate recommendation shall be sent as a separate document to the Board of Control. - g.
+A state of Financial Stress shall exist upon declaration of the Board of Control. - D. Procedures for Financial Stress

-The following procedures below shall be followed when the Board of Control has declared the existence of a Financial Crisis.
+The procedures below shall be followed when the Board of Control has declared the existence of a period of Financial Stress.